mkgdev/hackbvp/README.md

 #### Waste-san(Purposely sounding like Watson )

 # Description
-This webapp gives you the facility to segergate various daily life wastes into two categories:- Biodegradable
+This webapp gives you the facility to segregate various daily life wastes into two categories:-
+* Biodegradable
+* Non-Biodegradable

-Non-Biodegradable using various technologies.....
+using various technologies.....

 ### Application
-The webapp basically offers three facilities:-
+The webapp basically offers two facilities:-
 1. Object TypeChecker
 2. Toilet Locator